 Depending on the resort, you may be able to find almond or soy milk but most just have dairy milk, in which case I drink black Americanos.
 I’ve also bought a carton of soy milk in town to keep at the resort before.

 I usually still bring some of my own food such as protein powder, almond butter, greens powder and some healthy snack bars like Simply Protein.

 For the lunches and dinners we ate at the the resort, I would make huge salads and veggie plates and pretty much always have some tortilla chips with guacamole and pico de gallo.
 I was really impressed with the selection of vegetables available.
 I was able to find about all kinds of greens from spinach to red leaf lettuce, jicama, onions, nuts, seeds, olives, broccoli, cauliflower, steamed beets, raw grated beet and carrot, fresh sprouts and more.

 For cooked veggies, I could always find steamed broccoli, eggplant, fennel, cauliflower, carrots, green beans, potatoes and plenty of other options.
 Rice and beans are plentiful so you can load up on those for a little more sustenance but don’t expect to find to many other protein sources.
 One day I made veggie tacos with rice, black beans and veggies.
 I also made pasta with tomato sauce, spinach and broccoli.

 On the unhealthier side, fried foods, sweet breads and baked goods are plentiful but I stayed away from that because I knew it would make me feel crappy.
 If we had dessert at all, I went for fruit topped with pecans and coconut.

 Next time we go the area, we’ll rent an apartment with a kitchen and a car so we have more flexibility to get around and explore further up and down the coast.
-If you do find yourself at an all-inclusive for whatever reason, know that it’s totally possible to eat plant-based.
+If you do find yourself at an all-inclusive in Mexico though, know that it’s totally possible to eat plant-based.